jpmorganchase/modular/docs/concepts/package-types.md

 file.
-They are built with [Rollup.js](https://rollupjs.org/guide/en/) and they are not bundled in a single blob; files required directly or indirectly from the entry point are separately transpiled as CommonJS Modules and ES Modules (although it's not a 1:1 correspondance: the compilation process typically creates additional files to normalize exports).
+They are built with [Rollup.js](https://rollupjs.org/guide/en/) and they are not bundled in a single blob; files required directly or indirectly from the entry point are separately transpiled as CommonJS Modules and ES Modules (although it's not a 1:1 correspondence: the compilation process typically creates additional files to normalize exports).
 External dependencies are not included in the compilation output, but they are copied in the output `package.json` to be eventually consumed by a bundler.
 Modular calculates the package entrypoint